Typhoon Noru: Vietnam

-On September 28, Noru made landfall close to Da Nang.
-It brought heavy rain and strong gusts.
 Power outages were reported in Da Nang and Thừa Thiên Huế.
 3,364 houses were damaged, along with 7,346 others that were flooded and 6,000 hectares of crops.
 Flooding occurred in Quảng Nam, which is home to the popular beach resort city of Da Nang.
 More than 300 schools in Nghệ An have been closed due to flash floods or heavy rain.
 In all, Noru was responsible for nine deaths.
 In the province of Nghệ An, floodings caused by Noru inflicted substantial damages that worth approximately 1 trillion VND (US$41.8 million).
 After it made landfall, it weakened into a Tropical Storm.
 In Thừa Thiên Huế province, attributable property damages caused by Noru and its floodings reached 1.102 trillion VND (US$45.8 million).
 Noru also affected Quảng Ngãi province with losses within the province amounted to 500 billion VND (US$20.7 million).

 Cambodia

 According to civil protection, 16 people have drowned in flooding near the Mekong River in Cambodia as of September 27.
 60 families in Mongkul Borei and 30 families in the Banteay Meanchey and Preah Vihear provinces have been evacuated.